HOVE ranks 89th in SA when it comes to estimated capital gains experienced by property investors over the past three years.

-Property investors have seen a -0.46% drop in HOVE based on a decrease in median home prices for the past three months.
+Property investors have seen a 0.46% gain in HOVE based on an increase in median home prices for the past three months.

 Real estate investors could earn a rental income of $310 based on current median home prices for the suburb.